drabo/minikube/README.md

 Ctrl+C
 ```

-Tiller will start the server on localhost.
+Tiller started the server on localhost.
 You may cancel it.

 #### 5. Create the Kubernetes cluster with Minikube ####